informatimago/theorie-relative-de-la-monnaie/source-en/definitions.rst

 science, the referential under consideration and the measure units must be defined before any study.

-Like a referential and time and length units are needed to establish physics laws, no advanced economic study may be performed without first defining the referential and the associated measure unit. de mesure associée.
+As a referential and time and length units are needed to establish physics laws, no advanced economic study may be performed without first defining the referential and the associated measure unit.

 Referential: the currency area
 ==============================

 An economic area, or currency area, constitutes the basic referential of the economic study.
-How is it characterised?
+How is it characterized?

-* The space is where the currency agreement is expressed,
+* The space is where the currency agreement is expressed.
 * The time, is the average lifespan of the individuals who live and die in it.
 * The individual or collective (enterprises) production of goods and services.
 * The exchange of goods and services between individuals or groups of individuals.

 The individuals or groups of individuals are necessarily led to exchange, if only information, education or more generally, any connection.
 What charaterizes fundamentally the economic area, it's the set of individuals who are included in it.
 The economy exists everywhere and any time some individuals produce and exchange goods